Written by: Greg Ellifritz

 A recent study from Caliber Press quantifies the amount of police training that cops get throughout the country.
 The survey of 881 officers showed that cops most commonly shot only two times a year.
 They practiced scenario oriented training, defensive tactics, and intermediate weapons on average once per year.
 Even scarier is the fact that between 30% and 40% practice scenario training or defensive tactics less than once a year or “never.”
 Cops may be bad shots, but they are even worse fighters.

 Although the average statistics are horrible, you shouldn’t assume ALL cops are bad shooters.
 Individually, there are quite a few cops who are outstanding shooters and tacticians.
 There are some police departments that train to a much higher standard than others as well.
 When I was the training officer for my department, our officers shot their handguns 6-12 times a year (depending on type of gun carried and assignment) and averaged about 2000 rounds fired annually per officer.
 At one time (when budgets and staffing were at their highest), I put officers through scenario training four times a year, did monthly defensive tactics training, quarterly rifle-specific training, and regularly conducted larger on-shift scenarios using abandoned houses or business donated to the city for our training.
 That may not make my officers “experts,” but they are significantly better trained than the average recreational shooter.

-Now that my training position has been eliminated, we shoot handguns three times a year and rifles annually.
+Now that my training position has been eliminated, we shoot handguns three to four times a year and rifles annually.
 Officers are shooting about 500 rounds a year.
-We haven’t done defensive tactics training in three years.
+Until this year, we hadn’t done defensive tactics training in almost four years.
 We do Taser training annually and training on our other weapons (baton and chemical spray) every other year.

 Most cops are not “gun people.”
 Most don’t train on their own or go to professional classes.
 Most don’t have more than a passing interest in the art of shooting.
 All of that will have to change if you ever expect cops to be considered true “experts.”